Tom Joseph

-Tom Joseph (1 January 1980 in Kozhikode) is an Indian former volleyball player who played for India in many international competitions.
-He is currently the head coach of Prime Volleyball League team Hyderabad Black Hawks.
+Tom Joseph (1 January 1980 in Kozhikode) is an Indian former volleyball captain who played for India in many international competitions.
+He was the coach of Indian national team during the Asian Games 2023 and the head coach of a Prime Volleyball League team.
 He got the Arjuna Award in 2014 for his great performance in volleyball throughout the year.

 Early life

 He was born on 1 January 1980 in Kozhikode.

 Career

 He led the Indian National Volleyball Team during the Rashid Memorial International Volleyball Tournament held in Dubai in 2000 when it won the gold medal.
 Joseph represented India in two Asian Games and four Asian Volleyball Championships.
 He also played at the 2009 World championship qualifiers in Tehran.
 At the national level championships, Joseph played for his home state Kerala and helped Kerala winning the National Volleyball Championship in more than one occasions.